linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 In light of Continental's rapid growth, OCC examiners stressed the importance of adequate controls, especially in the loan area.
 Certain internal control problems within the bank were noted by examiners.
 In particular, exceptions were noted in the timeliness of putting problem loans on the bank's internal watch list.

-In reaction to these criticisms, management implemented new control features, including computer-generated past due reports and a system to track exceptions in the

-internal rating process.
+In reaction to these criticisms, management implemented new control features, including computer-generated past due reports and a system to track exceptions in the internal rating process.
 Given the bank's historical loan loss experience and proven ability to deal with problem situations, supervisory concerns were not of a serious nature.

 During the period 1974-81, Continental sought to spur loan growth by courting companies in profitable, although sometimes high risk businesses.
 Lending officers were encouraged to move fast, offer more innovative packages, and take on more loans.
-This aggressive lending strategy worked well for the bank; Continental's commercial and industrial (C&I) loans expanded from  \$4.9 billion in 1974 to\$ 14.3 billion in 1981.
+This aggressive lending strategy worked well for the bank; Continental's commercial and industrial (C&I) loans expanded from  \$4.9 billion in 1974 to \$14.3 billion in 1981.
 Moreover, it was able to expand its market share during a period in the late 1970s when many other major U.S. banks experienced declining market shares because of increasing competition from foreign banks, the commercial paper market, and other nontraditional lenders.
 By adding numerous multinational and middle-market companies that previously did no business with the bank, Continental's share of the domestic C&I loan market rose from 3.9% at the end of 1974 to 4.4% at year-end 1981.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/67194422-6ff0-41fc-80f2-cb3b2297a24f/e6867f7ee1f331915464f8bcc94cb67836b3631a540f7a0fda2c07bd3f1c0677.jpg)
 Source: Call Reports, OCC

 As part of its corporate expansion, Continental became particularly aggressive in the energy area.
 The bank created a special oil-lending unit in the early 1950s -- reportedly the first major bank to have petroleum engineers and other energy specialists on staff.
 The economic consequences of the 1973 oil embargo and the resulting four-fold increase in world oil prices pushed energy self-sufficiency to the forefront of our national goals.
-A number of actions were taken by various Administrations and Congress following the first embargo and subsequent oil price hikes to both reduce U.S. energy consumption and to

-increase domestic production.
+A number of actions were taken by various Administrations and Congress following the first embargo and subsequent oil price hikes to both reduce U.S. energy consumption and to increase domestic production.
 The Department of Energy, created in 1977, sought to develop ways of encouraging higher investment in U.S. exploration, development, production, and refining capacity.
 Cultivation of this niche had made Continental a premier energy lending bank and contributed significantly to its rapid, and profitable, expansion.

 Continental C&I loans, including its energy loans, produced high returns for the bank.
 Average yields were consistently higher than those of other wholesale money center banks.